Skip to content

 For full control, use the lower-level createInvoker() API:

-import { createInvoker, createLambdaInvoker, defaultFunctionNameResolver } from '@venturekit/runtime';
+import { createInvoker, createLambdaInvoker, defaultFunctionNameResolver } from '@venturekit/runtime/patterns';

 const lambdaInvoker = await createLambdaInvoker({ region: 'eu-west-1' });